KaBlam!

-KaBlam! (stylized as KaBLaM!) is an American animated sketch comedy anthology television series that ran on Nickelodeon from October 11, 1996 to May 27, 2000, with repeats until November 2, 2001.
+KaBlam! (stylized as KaBLaM!) is an American animated sketch comedy anthology television series that aired on Nickelodeon from October 11, 1996 to May 27, 2000, with reruns continuing until November 2, 2001.
 The series was created by Robert Mittenthal, Will McRobb, and Chris Viscardi.
-The show was developed as a fully animated showcase for alternative forms of animation that were more common in indie films and commercials.
-Each episode thus features a collection of short films in different innovative styles of animation, bridged by the characters Henry and June, who introduce the short animations and have zany hijinks of their own in between.
+It was developed to showcase alternative forms of animation more commonly associated with independent films and television commercials.
+Each episode featured a collection of animated shorts in different styles, linked by segments featuring the characters Henry and June.